octobanana/belle/README.md

 ## About
 Belle is a single header C++17 library for working with HTTP and Websockets.
-It utilizes the HTTP and Websocket functionality from Boost.Beast, along with the asynchronous networking from Boost.ASIO.
+It utilizes the HTTP and Websocket functionalities of Boost.Beast, along with the asynchronous networking capabilities of Boost.ASIO.

 ### Features
 * HTTP 1.0 / 1.1 server
+* HTTP 1.0 client
 * Websocket server
-* Intuitive API
 * Serve static content
 * Serve dynamic content
 * Use lambdas as route handlers